 - It cannot explore data quickly.
 NoSQL support

 - In Stitch, users must rely on additional tools to debug or build quick reports.

 - It doesn't build new APIs for customers on request.

 - For data replication, a round-trip from your data source servers to your data warehouse via the Stitch servers leads to high data egress costs charged by cloud providers.

 - Incremental Transforms with Partition management are not supported

 Check the detailed comparison of Stitch vs Sprinkle

 3. AWS Glue

-AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development and is one of the most efficient ETL tools.
+AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+It is one of the most efficient ETL data warehouses and tools.
 AWS Glue provides all the capabilities needed for data integration so that users can start with their data analysis journey.

 - It easily Integrates with AWS, HTTP, MOCK, and Elastic Load Balancing.